 Real-time ETL in AWS with AWS DMS and AWS Glue

 When data needs to be transformed real-time from databases, the data needs to be captured with AWS DMS and then integrated with AWS Glue.

 Limitations with this approach

 - Performance – Usually to process the changed or delta data from DMS, a Kafka stream is introduced to keep the records in the right order for application on the destination.
 This not only introduces another integration and another point of failure, but also slows down the processing as a row by row approach needs to be undertaken and then integrated with AWS Glue.
 For destinations like Snowflake, Redshift and S3, this might be a severe bottleneck.
-More on AWS DMS
+Learn about AWS DMS Limitations for Oracle sources

 - Significant coding– Once the order of the inserts, updates and deletes is available, this needs to be processed for several tables, data type mappings and general reliability and robustness.
 Glue also has a learning curve for job optimization and developers need to be upskilled.
 If AWS Glue is replaced with other ETL software, this also has similar issues with significant coding

 - Control – It might appear that the user is in charge of the direction, but can lead to “re-inventing the wheel” approach.